MohamedASaleh/NetworkProject/README.md

 # NetworkProject
-Snakes And Ladders Multiplayer Game on Local Area Network Technologies used are Socket Progeamming and C#
+Snakes And Ladders Multiplayer Game on Local Area Network<br>
+Technologies used are Socket Progeamming and C#<br>